 5. Cleveland, Ohio

 Cleveland’s industrial heritage is legit; the city’s got deep roots in steel manufacturing and shipping on Lake Erie.
 But it’s also got serious crime problems.
-The industrial neighborhoods, especially near the Flats and along the Cuyahoga River, see assaults, robberies, and property theft pretty regularly.

 6. East St. Louis, Illinois